linode/docs/docs/products/platform/accounts/guides/service-transfers/index.md

         - have any assigned /56, /64, or /116 IPv6 ranges.

 {{< note type="alert" >}}
 When receiving a Compute Instance, it is important to make sure that **Any Longview Key** is fully revoked and removed from that instance by removing the Longview agent.
-If client keys are not revoked and removed, this can give the transferring user access to all data visible to any Longview client by using the pre-existing API key, even after the transfer has been completed.
+If client keys are not revoked and removed, the transferring user gains access to all data visible to any Longview client by using the pre-existing API key, even after the transfer has been completed.
 Users will not be informed by default if the received Compute Instance has a Longview key installed, and should always follow the process for removing the Longview agent to be sure.

 For more information on revoking and removing a Longview key and uninstalling the Longview agent, see our [Documentation on Uninstalling Longview](/docs/guides/what-is-longview/#uninstall-the-longview-client).
 {{< /note >}}